 That's the truth.

-Um it's evident with the testimony I've heard, it's evident with the lack of evidence.
+It's evident with the lack of evidence.

-It's evident with the fact that we have you know, lawyers being paid as lawyers is somehow now a crime.
+It's evident with the fact that we have, you know, lawyers being paid as lawyers is somehow now a crime.

 The only question we have is will the jury understand, will they be led in the wrong direction by judge decisions for jury charges?

-And that's where my concern always lies because closing arguments will be one-sided for each side, but if the jury charges are not given in a fair manner, it will be incredibly um destructive to the case.
+But if the jury charges are not given in a fair manner, it will be incredibly destructive to the case.

-We've made motions for mistrials as you know Sean here.
+We've made motions for mistrials, as you know, Sean, here.

-These things you're making out these points you're making right now are common sense.
+These things you're making out, these points you're making right now, are common sense.

-They're accurate and anybody would say that that's what should happen.
+And anybody would say that that's what should happen.

-The problem we have is as I'm sitting here in court right now you've got decisions coming off of a bench that has different political motivations than it should.
+The problem we have is as I'm sitting here in court right now, you've got decisions coming off of a bench that has different political motivations than it should.

 And that's where we get into trouble every time we're in the city.

-We'll see what happens but I will say that you know we're not done yet we have um uh are uh we have to we have to see what they do on redirect and then we will make determinations and strategy calls as it comes I mean it it's really unbelievable.
+We have to see what they do on redirect, and then we will make determinations and strategy calls as it comes.

-Let me go back to this issue of Judge Mershaw you know uh warning because your legal team has requested to bring forth forth a legal uh analyst my understanding is that the person responsible for actually writing the applicable law would be willing to testify.
+Let me go back to this issue of Judge Mershon, you know, warning because your legal team has requested to bring forth a legal analyst.

-You don't have to confirm that but if that's the case I would think that is the most relevant part of of your defense in as much as this is about the law.
+But if that's the case, I would think that is the most relevant part of your defense in as much as this is about the law.

 We're talking about lawyers.

-Don't forget Sean President Trump was never fined by the FEC he never got that charge.
+Don't forget, Sean, President Trump was never fined by the FEC.

 That was Michael Cohen.

-So they're convoluting and confusing the jury on purpose keeping out the expert again will further the confusion and what we will be left with as the judge has informed us this morning will be his version of the jury instruction after considering what the jury charges are from the prosecution side and ours.
+And what we will be left with, as the judge has informed us this morning, will be his version of the jury instruction after considering what the jury charges are from the prosecution side and ours.

-So ultimately again it goes back to one person and that's the man in the robe on the bench um and uh yeah I mean it was un it was unheard of what I heard this morning saying we can't bring an expert uh because we don't want to have the jury understand the laws of finance which happens to be the claim that they're making in a misdemeanor form against President Trump discreetly I I've never I've never heard of anything this so fundamentally unfair.
+What I heard this morning saying we can't bring an expert because we don't want to have the jury understand the laws of finance, which happens to be the claim that they're making in a misdemeanor form against President Trump.

-Let me let me ask you a final question.
+Let me ask you a final question.

-Um regardless of of all of the unfairness that has taken place uh they've not proven their case they have actually proven nothing.
+Regardless of all of the unfairness that has taken place, they've not proven their case.

 How does this end in your view?

-Um, I I really do think that they have destroyed credibility for the DA's office.
+I really do think that they have destroyed credibility for the DA's office.

-I think they've destroyed um credibility for frankly the judicial branch, and I think that this jury, if they're listening, will see that.
+And I think that this jury, if they're listening, will see that.

 Now, do I think that they're always fair?